BS Major | CS Minor | BA Major

 First-year students: All first-year Engineering students choose their major in the Spring semester of their first year.
 At that time, students seeking either the BSCpE or BSCS major will submit their preference to Engineering Dean's Office which manages that process.

-The completed form and transcript can be turned in to the main CS desk (Rice Hall 527).
-The Program director will generally review these requests after each deadline.
+The program director will generally review these requests after each deadline.

 At this time, Engineering students are not eligible to apply for the BACS (i.e., the College degree) as a second major.